 Bright, white lights can disorient both moms and new hatchlings.
 Mom might abandon the nest altogether or lay eggs in locations that are not conducive to the survival of the eggs or offspring.

 The lights at the Sea Shell are all turtle-friendly amber LED lights.
-These lights do not cast the type of wavelength that lights with a white or blue light spectrum do, so not distract the adult turtles and their offspring from the natural light of the moon and stars that guide them in their deeply instinctual nesting process.
+These lights do not emit the wavelengths that white or blue light does, so they do not distract adult turtles and their offspring from the natural light of the moon and stars that guide them in their deeply instinctual nesting process.
 They are in place year-round, so we do not have to change bulbs for turtle season.

 Even small electronic devices can distract baby turtles from reaching the ocean, so if you decide to go to the water at night to see adults or hatchlings, please leave all electronic devices fully powered down.
 Your eyes will adjust to the darkness.